fdsCG/techio-java-template/markdowns/welcome.md

 [`java-project`](https://github.com/fdsCG/techio-java-template/tree/master/java-project)
 A simple Java + Maven + JUnit project dedicated to run the programming exercise upper.
 A project relies on a Docker image to be run according to the project requirements.
-You can use an official Docker image or build your own.
+You can use the [official Docker registry]() or build your own image.

 [`techio.yml`](https://github.com/fdsCG/techio-java-template/blob/master/techio.yml)